davevanveen/davevanveen.github.io/_projects/books.md

 * <a href="#so">Social Psychology</a>
 * <a href="#sp">Spirituality</a>

-I'd love to hear which books have inspired you!
-Feel free to reach out.
+Feel free to reach out and share which books have inspired you!
+I warmly welcome suggestions.

 ---------------------------------------------
 <style>